ISISComputingGroup/ibex_developers_manual/Script-generator.md

 - Sends commands to OpenGENIE via the SECI API as it goes - means that scripts can be edited (up to the point when they have started running).
 This is similar in spirit to nicos script server.
 - Includes some basic time estimation (it displays the total count time of everything in the script window)

-Tom has a copy of MACS, but this can only run out of cycle and on a real instrument.
+MACS can only run out of cycle and on a real instrument.

 ### INTER